Astrology Home Astrology Blog Star Guide Horoscopes Love Horoscopes Tarotscopes Compatibility Astro Shop Guest Book

 Separation

 Moving away from the partile (exact aspect).
 As the planet separates, the aspect becomes weaker.
-In Horary Astrology, it indicates events just past, or that the matter under inquiry will not eventuate.
+In Horary Astrology, it indicates events in the recent past, or that the matter under inquiry will not eventuate.

 Septile